leovigna/agent-coeus/LEARNING.md

 **Correction:** The user clarified that while `express` was the correct technology choice, my implementation was overly complex for the current need.
 I should have identified a simpler pattern from the documentation or examples.

 **Future Action:** I will always aim to match the complexity of my solution to the user's immediate requirements.
 When consulting documentation or examples, I will evaluate different implementation patterns (e.g., stateless vs. stateful) and choose the simplest one that fulfills the task.
 I will avoid implementing advanced features like session management unless they are explicitly requested or clearly necessary.

+### Do Not Delete Commented-Out or Unused Code

+**Incident:** I deleted commented-out code and unused variables, assuming they were no longer needed.

+**Correction:** The user instructed me not to delete commented-out or unused code, as the developer may want it for later reference.

+**Future Action:** I will not delete commented-out code or unused variables unless explicitly instructed to do so.
+I will preserve the code as it is, trusting that the developer has left it there for a reason.